OD Grinding

 Design Considerations

-• Specify surface finish and diameter tolerance separately, and mark only truly critical features as tight-tolerance to control cost
+• Specify surface finish and any geometry tolerances (roundness/cylindricity/taper) only as tight as function demands to control cost